Woosmap/geofencing-cordova-plugin/getting_started.md

 cordova.plugins.WoosmapGeofencing.customizeNotification(config,success,error);
 ```

-To customize other attributes of the notification please check [this](https://community.woosmap.com/geofencing-mobile-sdk/android/setup-firebase-cloud-messaging/#customize-notifications) section of Woosmap Geofencing SDK.
+To customize other attributes of the notification, please check [this](https://community.woosmap.com/geofencing-mobile-sdk/android/setup-firebase-cloud-messaging/#customize-notifications) section of Woosmap Geofencing SDK.

 ---